BMW Transmission Problems Explained

 3. Mechatronic – Valve Body

 If you checked everything above but still have problems with your BMW transmission, the cause is most likely the mechatronic unit.
-If you want to save money, you can consider replacing only the solenoids in the mechatronics unit/valve body.
+To save money, consider replacing only the solenoids in the mechatronics unit/valve body.
+Remember to change the foam strip between the solenoid terminals and connectors if you decide to replace the solenoid.

 Remember that the unit may need to be coded to match your VIN.
 Before you purchase a replacement mechatronic unit, check with the seller or BMW dealer if programming or coding is required for your model.
 As seen in the following video, it is possible to replace BMW mechatronics.